Hamlet: a radio play Saturday, December 19th at 7pm MST

-Although COVID-19 closures, restrictions, and recommendations for social distancing have begun to ease, PCAC and other arts organizations and artists remain very cautious.
-The uncertainty of schools reopening in the fall and what numbers will be allowed for group gatherings has everyone apprehensive about scheduling.
-This uncertainty is making the artists and presenters uncomfortable trying to put on performances until 2021.
-We are currently working on rescheduling most of our fall activities and will update our site as these changes impact our events.
+With current COVID-19 cases rising, PCAC and other arts organizations and artists are cautious.
+The uncertainty of COVID-19 safe practices continue to impact our plans to reschedule activities.
+We will update our site as these changes impact our events.
 The upcoming 2020-21 Season is posted as currently planned on the tab above.
 Check it occasionally for changes and updates.

 Our granting organizations proceeded with their spring grant applications and extended deadlines in accordance with the COVID-19 outbreak.
-State budget reductions are expected and likely to impact us as well as all arts organizations.
+A second round of State budget reductions are expected in mid November and will likely impact us as well as all arts organizations.
 Although the picture ahead is uncertain we are hearing lots of creative alternatives from the artists we present.